interledger/rfcs/0012-five-bells-ledger-api/0012-five-bells-ledger-api.md

 The [authentication information](#authorization-and-authentication) supplied to this request was insufficient for one of the following reasons:

 - This method requires authentication but none was provided
-- The credentials were provided using a system not supported by this method (e.g. Basic Auth when Client Certificates are required)
+- The credentials were provided using a system not supported by this method.
+(For example, using Basic Auth on a method that requires token authentication.)
-- The credentials were malformed or don't match the known account information

 A ledger MAY return any message body using any content type with this error.
 (This makes it easier to use proxy servers and stock server configuration to handle authorization.)